anoma/nspec/docs/anomian.juvix.md

 <div class="grid" markdown>

-> We can consider three purposes for a message.
+> We can consider three purposes for a message:
-> 1. The first one is to request a response.
-> 2. The second one is to respond to a request.
-> 3. The third one is to notify about something.
 >
+> - The first one is to request a response.
+> - The second one is to respond to a request.
+> - The third one is to notify about something.
+>
 > We can represent these three cases with the `EngineMsgKind ` type.
+> Below, we'll use the following convention for an engine:
+>
+> - `S` is the type of its internal state,
+> - `M` is the type of its message interface,
+> - `C` is the type of its configuration,
+> - `R` is the type of the return value for guards.

 ```juvix
 type EngineMsgKind :=